Bodacious/motion-splash_generator/README.md

 Usage is super-easy:

-1. Create a template icon image and save it as resources/splash-template.png.
+1. Create a template splash image and save it as resources/splash-template.png.
 This should be about 2048x2048 pixels.
-2. run this rake task to create your icons `rake splashes:generate`.
-After a few glorious seconds you should see a new directory filled with icons called simply "splashes/"
+2. run this rake task to create your splashes `rake splashes:generate`.
+After a few glorious seconds you should see a new directory filled with images called simply "splashes/"

 ## Configuration